fernandococco/brazil_netflix/README.md

 ## Instructions

 1. Choose the dataset.
-I used the Netflix Movies and TV Shows dataset and it is provided as netflix_titles.csv.
+I used the Netflix Movies and TV Shows dataset, provided as "netflix_titles.csv."

-2. Get organized in order to make analysis: one only folder with the Jupyter notebook and netflix_titles.csv file.
+2. Get organized to make the analysis: Have one folder with the Jupyter notebook and the "netflix_titles.csv" file.

-3. Analyze the data.
-An exploratory analysis was made in order to answer the RQ.
+3. Analyze the data: An exploratory analysis was performed to answer the RQ.

-4. Share the findings.
-All insights extracted from the data are inside the Jupyter notebook..
+4. Share the findings: All insights extracted from the data are documented within the Jupyter notebook.

 ## Tools

-In order to complete this project pandas, numPy, Matplotlib and csv libraries were used.
+In order to complete this project, the following libraries and tools were used: pandas, numpy, Matplotlib, csv, Streamlit and Plotly Express